lipu-tenpo/selo/readme.md

 If someone prefers their proper name to be spelt with a lowercase letter, then treat it as if it were capitalised.
 - jan Nalu < soweli nata < palisa jelo Natan

-If a name contains only a headnoun, treat it as a name.
+If a name contains only a headnoun, treat it as a proper name.
 - jan Lakuse < lipamanka < jan Lokan

 But if a name consists of multiple words and no proper name, many orderings may make sense.
 You might want to ignore particles like ‹pi›, and put ‹jan pi nimi ala› before TODO, such as in *nanpa TODO*.

 jan Nalu ? jan pi nimi ala

+### preparing

 Once the names are sorted, do the following: